 6 Best Asset Management Software for Commercial Real Estate Portfolios

-What is an asset management software for commercial real estate?
+What is an Asset Management Software for commercial real estate?

 Asset management software for commercial real estate is a platform that helps portfolio owners and asset managers track, maintain, and optimise the physical and financial performance of their buildings.
 It spans two distinct layers: